jakubdrobny/e-mcdp/README.md

 - `--significance <enrichment|depletion|combined>` - defaults to enrichment, is used to choose whether to measure enrichment or depletion, combined measures enrichment if observed overlap is larger than mean and depletion otherwise
 - `--test` - if this flag is specified, all other flags (except `--help`) are ignored and all the tests in the `src/Tests` are ran and then the program quits
 - `--help` - if this flag is specified, all other flags are ignored and a help text will be shown

+# Example usage

+In the `example_data/` directory we include sample annotations and their chromsome sizes.
+Note that these annotations are the example annotations from the [MCDP repository](https://github.com/fmfi-compbio/mc-overlaps).

 ## References